pradeep3sep/interviewquestion/README Css.md

 Used in the `.clearfix` hack as shown above to add a zero-space element with `clear: both`.

 Triangular arrows in tooltips use `:before` and `:after`.
 Encourages separation of concerns because the triangle is considered part of styling and not really the DOM.

-> ### There any reason you'd want to use translate() instead of absolute positioning, or vice-versa?
-And why?

-translate() is a value of CSS transform.
-Changing transform or opacity does not trigger browser reflow or repaint but does trigger compositions; whereas changing the absolute positioning triggers reflow. transform causes the browser to create a GPU layer for the element but changing absolute positioning properties uses the CPU.
-Hence translate() is more efficient and will result in shorter paint times for smoother animations.

-When using translate(), the element still occupies its original space (sort of like position: relative), unlike in changing the absolute positioning.